 3. He is mostly known for genre scenes

-Third fact, today only 35 paintings are attributed to Johannes Vermeer, most of them genre scenes.
+Another interesting fact is that today only 35 paintings are attributed to Johannes Vermeer, most of them genre scenes.
 His subjects are mostly women preoccupied with daily activities, like reading a letter or simply pouring milk.
 Many of the paintings are painted in the same room with a window to the left.
 One of the main characteristics of his work is his interest in light.
 Daylight falls naturally on his subjects, sculpting their features with light and shadow.
 Moreover, his love for detail was enhanced by the use of the camera obscura, a precursor of the camera.

 For example, in The Milkmaid, we see a kitchen maid sitting by the window pouring milk.
 Everything is still in the kitchen; the young woman looks like a statue firmly planted into the earth.
 The only movement comes from the stream of milk.